jacebenson/cedar/docs/docs/how-to/oauth.md

 }
 ```

 We create the `user` and the `identity` records inside a transaction so that if something goes wrong, both records fail to create.
 The error would bubble up to the try/catch inside `callback()`.
-(The Redwood test project has a required `fullName` field that we fill with the `name` attribute from GitHub.)
+(The Cedar test project has a required `fullName` field that we fill with the `name` attribute from GitHub.)

 :::info
 Don't forget the `toString()` calls whenever we read or write the `providerUser.id` since we made the `uid` of type `String`.